Supervised learning of an interacting 2D hard-core boson model of a weak topological insulator using correlation functions: Conclusions

-Furthermore, in Ref.~\cite{10.21468/SciPostPhys.10.3.059}, it was demonstrated that the weak topological insulator phase is highly stable against any amount of NN repulsion, but the topological invariant could not be calculated in the presence of interactions due to numerical limitations.
+Furthermore, in Ref.~\cite{10.21468/SciPostPhys.10.3.059}, it was demonstrated that the weak topological insulator phase is highly stable against any finite amount of NN repulsion, but the topological invariant could not be calculated in the presence of interactions due to numerical limitations.
 As a result, the stability of the WTI phase was instead supported by theoretical arguments.
 This study aims to bridge this gap by utilizing ML techniques to predict the topological invariant as a function of repulsive interactions.
-By training the model on the non-interacting case, the machine predicts that the topological invariant remains unchanged even with the introduction of NN repulsion.
+By training the model on the non-interacting case, the machine predicts that the topological invariant remains unchanged even {in the presence of very large NN repulsion.}

+{However, the CDW phase at half-filling undergoes a phase transition to a different CDW phase at some critical value of the NN repulsion for a given value of the on-site potential.
+In the presence of NN repulsion, the ML model trained in the non-interacting regime correctly identifies the original CDW phase, but runs into confusion once it encounters the new CDW phase and outputs a wide range of values.}